xinzhan/core-services.en/help/interface/cookies/cookies-target.md

 uuid: 44f7e32e-8d99-4682-8b54-8364d001b403
 ---

-# Target Cookies{#target-cookies}
+# Adobe Target Cookies{#target-cookies}

-Target uses cookies to give website operators the ability to test which online content and offers are more relevant to visitors.
+Adobe Target uses cookies to give website operators the ability to test which online content and offers are more relevant to visitors.

 You can change these settings if needed, with the exception of the cookie duration.
 Consult your account representative when changing cookie settings.

 >[!NOTE]
 >
->Target users can also create customized third-party cookies.
+>Adobe Target users can also create customized third-party cookies.

 <table id="table_54B402C6E19C4A70B1E27BC9DFF776EB">
  <thead>